 CHOBE NATIONAL PARK

 Chobe camping is an unforgettable experience inside the Chobe National park.
 There are public and tour operator campsites located inside the Chobe.
-Any traveller or visitor is allowed to make use of the public campsites.
+Any traveller or visitor is allowed to make use of the public campgrounds.
 These are limited and very popular.
 We do advise that you book well in advance.
 The Tour operator campsites are located within the bush and perfect for a mobile safari.

 |Campsite||Botswana Citizen||Botswana Resident||SADC Citizens||Internationals|